 The loss of the iconic water tower, loss of historical homes, possible future loss of the Old School House and the community center, neglect of our natural resources, and lowering the bar of acceptable community standards; all this will spell the extinction of what makes Davenport Davenport: Quaint.
 Livable.
 Mayberry!

-With the slow disappearance of these icons and with the inured acceptance of run down, the city exposes itself to the extinction of its historical value.
+With the slow disappearance of these icons and with the inured acceptance of the run down, the city exposes itself to the extinction of its historical value.
 Without historical value — its unincorporated namesake at the intersection of I-4 and Route 27 @ Exit 55, apparently among the fastest growing regions in Florida — all this will be without a historical anchor, devoid of personality, and without value at all except to serve as Disney’s bedroom community, subject to the whims of their market.

 Instead of annexation and re-zoning to increase our residential stock, we need a new plan.
 We need a plan that includes maintaining the old while allowing the new but — and a big but here — the new, only with restrictions that considers the historical value of our area.